ploutusFi/Ploutos-Docs/how-does-gravita-work/graveth/risks.md

 ### **Collateral Callability**

-In the event of liquidations, Gravita will have the ability to withdraw assets on demand from the Gravita x NodeSet Vault.
+In the event of liquidations, Levra will have the ability to withdraw assets on demand from the Levra x NodeSet Vault.
 This means there is minimal risk of any kind of gravETH discount to NAV (Net Asset Value) emerging on secondary markets, even if gravETH is traded on secondaries.

 **Custodial Risk**